DarkGhostHunter/Larahelp/README.md

 * `random_unique`: Returns a unique amount of results from a random generator executed a number of times.
 * `list_from`: Skips the first values of an array, so these can be listed into variables.
 * `none_of`: Checks if none of the options compared or called to a subject returns true.
-* `throttle`: Throttles a given callback by a key.
+* `throttle`: Returns the Rate Limiter or throttles a given callback by a key.
 * `unless`: Returns a value when a condition is falsy.
 * `swap_vars`: Swap two variables values, and returns the second variable original value.
 * `when`: Returns a value when a condition is truthy.